-3.1 HIV
+610 3.1 HIV

-- While person-level data has long been desired for M&E, it is now needed in order to monitor changes and achieve epidemic control.
-Organizations and countries are working towards the 95-95-95 goal for ending the AIDS epidemic by 2030, which is for 95% of people living with HIV to know their HIV status, 95% of those living with HIV on treatment and 95% of those on treatment are virally suppressed. - This use case describes reporting of both person-level and aggregate data from systems with person-level data, such as EMR systems, to an aggregate data system such as a national HMIS.
+While person-level data has long been desired for M&E, it is now needed in order to monitor changes and achieve epidemic control.
+Organizations and countries are working towards the 95-95 goal for ending the AIDS epidemic by 2030, which is for 95% of people living with HIV to know their HIV status, 95% of those living with HIV on treatment and 95% of those on treatment are virally suppressed.

+This use case describes reporting of both person-level and aggregate data from systems with person-level data, such as EMR systems, to an aggregate data system such as a national HMIS.

-The development of person-level metrics across jurisdictions is important to supporting patient-centered outcome measurement.
+The development of person-level metrics across jurisdictions is important to supporting patientcentered outcome measurement.
 A use case example may be found, for example, in the global HIV 95-95-95 initiative.
 This initiative aims to track three crucial metrics:

-- 1. that 95% of those persons living with HIV will have been tested, and will know their status; and - 2.
+- 620 HIV 95-95-95 initiative.
+This initiative aims to track three crucial metrics: - 1. that 95% of those persons living with HIV will have been tested, and will know their status; and - 2.
 95% of those who are HIV positive will be on anti-retroviral (ARV) medications; and - 3.
-95% of those on ARV will be virally suppressed.39

-Presently, multiple information systems are used to monitor progress towards achieving epidemic control and the 95-95-95 global goals.
+95% of those on ARV will be virally suppressed. - 625 Presently, multiple information systems are used to monitor progress towards achieving epidemic control and the 95-95-95 global goals.